devscast/maxicash/README.md

 ### Authentication
 * **Step 1**.
 Download the MaxiCash Mobile App and signup...
 * **Step 2**.
-Contact us to upgrade your account to a Merchant Account info@maxicashapp.com You will receive a Merchant Form to complete in order to provide your business details and preffered Cashout Wallet or Banking Details.
+Contact us to upgrade your account to a Merchant Account info@maxicashapp.com You will receive a Merchant Form to complete in order to provide your business details and preferred Cash out Wallet or Banking Details.
 * **Step 3**.
 Once the paperwork is completed, you will be issued with Live and Sandbox Accounts (MerchantID and MerchantPassword)